kreuzwerker/terraform-provider-docker/docs/resources/service.md

 ### Basic with Datasource

-Alternatively, if the image is already present on the Docker Host and not managd by `terraform`, you can also use the `docker_image` datasource:
+Alternatively, if the image is already present on the Docker Host and not managed by `terraform`, you can also use the `docker_image` datasource:

 ```terraform